softwaremill/bootzooka/devtips.md

 * `test` - run all the tests
 * `project <sub-project-name>` - switch context to the given sub-project, then all the commands will be executed only for that sub-project, this can be also achieved with e.g.: `<sub-project-name>/test`
-* `container:start` - starts the embedded Jetty container (backend)
-* `~;container:start; container:reload /` - runs container (backend) and waits for source code changes to automatically
-compile changed file and to reload it
+* `~backend/re-start` - runs the backend server and waits for source code changes to automatically compile changed file and to reload it

 ## Database schema evolution